 How to save money on the Dartford Crossing

-To save money, you can set up a Dart Charge account and save about 30% per car crossing.
-Sign up here with your personal details, vehicle details, and debit/credit card information. you just add £10 to start a standard account.
+Sign up here for a pre-paid Dart Charge account, with your personal details, vehicle details, and debit/credit card information. you just add £10 to start a standard account.

 Simply upload or post your vehicle details; council tax bill; proof of Dartford/Thurrock address (utility bill etc.); proof your vehicle is registered in Dartford/Thurrock; debit or credit card.

 Are disabled motorists exempt from the Dartford Crossing charge?